yongfrank/FooPackage/README.md

 5. Leave the default rules alone, and click Next.
 6. Click Finish to complete the process.

-Once that’s done, you should be able to add `import SamplePackage` to one of your Swift files, then try out the example code that is included in the package: an extension on `Sequence` that returns some random number of items from the sequence.
+Once that’s done, you should be able to add `import FooPackage` to one of your Swift files, then try out the example code that is included in the package: Stack.

-For example, if `someArray` contained 100 names, then using `someArray.random(5)` would return 5 different names.
-For the avoidance of doubt, a) no element will be returned twice unless your sequence contains duplicates, b) the items that are sent back will be in a random order, and c) if you ask for more items than your sequence contains you will get back all items.

 ## License